Samat4E/CSE15L-Lab-Reports/Cse15l-lab-3.md

  ## grep -o
  The **grep -o** used to display only the matched pattern. this grep displays the entire line which has the matched string only.
- unlike the grep -w the grep -o flag displays only the matched pattern instead of displaying the entire string or line which contains it.
+ unlike the grep -w the grep -o flag displays only the matched pattern instead of displaying the entire string or line which
- let's see what is the exact difference with the grep - w command using the same examples and the same file.txt.
+ contains it.let's see what is the exact difference with the grep - w command using the same examples and the same file.txt.

     ------> Here -o flag is used to output all those lines in Kauffman.txt containing **they**.